Degree of entropy inside the USA following the system theory.

 Any political system that permanently violates the Second Law of Thermodynamics, contributes itself to increase its Social Entropy.
 In other words it forces itself to its end.

 Human society has coined several sayings which is a sophisticated way of stating the second law of thermodynamics: remember for example: “There is no political malady which will last 100 years, and there is nobody who will go along with it”(simply because social entropy increases).

 There are two ways for a political system to force to an apparent social order, which is by being honest and open, giving voluntary compliance with rules, or by making use of force, which is characteristic of dictatorial regimes; but the last one works only for a very short period of time; because ΔSb will start increasing leading undoubtedly to the social dissatisfaction.

 4. Concluding Remarks

 Social Entropy is very high in the USA and may be approximated using a Boltzmann type equation.
-The synthetic theory of the universe, humankind and religion indicates that the USA as a nation system drifts towards its senility phase and this might find its ultimate expression in the amount of entropy this nation system accumulates.
+The USA as a nation system drifts towards its senility phase and this might find its ultimate expression in the amount of entropy this nation system accumulates.

 Political, economical, cultural and social rules are breached on a massive scale.
 Consumer confidence is low, joblessness rates are high and police officers are waging an uphill battle against the street gangs and terrorists.
 The gangs are terrorizing whole neighborhoods with their territorial fights for drugs distribution; the mood on the street is sour.